jfaural/github_course/manual_git_commands.md

    1. Create a link (bridge): `git remote add <name4link> <ssh key>`.
 The name for link is usually the same name as my repositories but ca be anything I like.
 It is just a name for the link that is being created.

    2. Send things from the local to your remote repository: `git push`

-8. How to bring changes from the remote to the local repository
+8. How to restore a local repository from the remote repository: `git clone <ssh key>`.
+You get the content, creates the local repository and creates the bridge between the local and the remore.

-   `git pull` Examples on when to pull: when a collaborator made a change, or when I changed things on the remote directly.
+9. How to recover a deleted commit: `git reset` you can lose information, it is safer to use `git revert HEAD`, it reverts to the previous stage of the timeline.
+You can `git revert` the revert.